Summary

 Why This Discovery Stands Out

-What It Says About The Exploit Economy
+What It Says About the Exploit Economy

 Why This Matters Beyond Apple